Injuries & trauma to the jaw can cause TMJ, says Dr. Benjamin Polan in Beverly, MA

 TMJ causes and problems

-If you are beginning to have difficulties with the functioning of your mouth or jaw, for no obvious reason, it could be because you have injured another part of your body, which has caused trauma to your neck and face, or because of a chipped or lost tooth.
-Losing a tooth is a common reason for developing TMJ.
+If you are beginning to have difficulties with the functioning of your mouth or jaw it could be because you have injured another part of your body which caused trauma to your neck and face.
+Even something as common as a lost or chipped tooth can be traumatic enough to develop TMJ.

-An injury to the jaw can also cause a condition referred to as “bad bite”.
-This means your upper and lower jawbones are no longer aligned.
+If you suffer an injury to the jaw, be sure to seek out assistance from a TMJ dentist such as Dr. Benjamin Polan in Beverly, MA.
+An injury to the jaw can misalign your upper and lower jawbones, causing a condition referred to as bad bite.
 This can lead to some unpleasant conditions such as grinding your teeth, clenching your jaw repeatedly and facial pain that can cause further damage and a lot of discomfort in your mouth.

-The importance of treating TMJ is not only cosmetic, it can have a mild to severe consequence on your health and quality of life.
-Things that you took for granted such as talking and being able to eat your favorite foods become more and more difficult.
+The importance of treating TMJ is not only cosmetic, it can potentially have severe consequences to your health and quality of life.
+Simple tasks such as speaking and eating can become not only difficult, but excruciatingly painful.

-If you have been through a traumatic event and are starting to feel discomfort in your neck, face or jaw and want to find out the reason and prevent further trauma, call Dr. Ben Polan, a dentist in Beverly, to get an accurate diagnosis of your condition.
-This way, you can begin the treatment you may need from an experienced TMJ dentist and feel confident you are on the road to recovery.
+If you have been through a traumatic event and are starting to feel discomfort in your neck, face or jaw, Dr. Benjamin Polan in Beverly, MA can help you to get an accurate diagnosis of your condition.
+This way, you can finally understand the treatment you may need from an experienced TMJ dentist and feel confident that you are on the road to recovery.